Western Canadian Hockey League Constitution

 Voting: 5 points (e-mail)

-The GM Activity Chart will begin the first day of the pre-season and run until the commissioner declares a finish at some point near the end of the following off-season.
-If a team has a GM transfer at some point during the season, the new General Manager will start at zero points and any points accumulated by the previous General Manager will become null and void.
+The GM Activity Chart will begin the first day of the pre-season and run until the commissioner declares a finish at or near the end of the following off-season.
+If a team has a GM transfer at some point during the season, the new General Manager will start at zero points and any points accumulated by the previous General Manager will be removed.

 The reward behind the GM activity chart is points GM's can use towards their players attributes.
 The most active team would receive 60 points, second most active 58 points, and decrease therein by two points per team with the least active team receiving two points.
 Points can be awarded to a maximum of 15 points per player, and five points per attribute.
 The maximum level an attribute can be increased to by using activity points at 90 (including goalies).

-General Manager Dismissal- Not voting on league issues, whining about league issues on the message board, and not replying to league e-mails pertaining to your team can result in a fine or dismissal.
-As well, any GM caught harassing another GM, or saying inappropriate things to another GM will be subject to a dismissal.
-This is one thing that will not be tolerated in the WCHL.
-All GM’s are encouraged to set up the history option on their various messenger accounts, in case this happens to you.
+General Manager Dismissal- GM’s can be removed for a variety of actions, including but not limited to: Not voting on league issues, posting messages detrimental to the league, not replying to league e-mails pertaining to your team, or harassing another GM, or saying inappropriate things to another GM will be subject to a dismissal.
 If you have a problem with the league, speak to the Commissioner to have your problem dealt with.
 We will do our best to resolve any issue.
-Posting your problem on the message board will not help your cause; in fact it will hurt it.
 Publicly airing problems in a negative manner only serves to undermine the league and its credibility, and that is not beneficial to anyone.

-Players and Coaches- For players, the most important thing is the players attributes.
-Player attributes are those numbers that appear by the players name on the rosters page.
+Players and Coaches attributes meaning- Player attributes are the numbers that appear by the players name on the rosters page.
 Here’s a definition breakdown:

 CK: Checking, FG: Fighting, DI: Discipline, SK: Skating, ST: Strength, EN: Endurance, DU: Durability, PH: Puck Handling, FO: Faceoffs, PA: Passing, SC: Scoring, DF: Defense, PS: Penalty Shot, EX: Experience, LD: Leadership, MO: Moral, PO: Potential, OV: Overall.